Dreaming381/Latios-Framework-Documentation/Psyshock Physics/README.md

 components!

 Do you know how many people have asked about how to write in parallel to nearby enemies that should be damaged by an attack or some similar problem?
-Well here you just have to create a trigger collider with a large radius and run its layer against the layer with your enemies.
-Damage will stack as expected.
-Or you can set a bool that says future interactions with that enemy can’t happen anymore.
-And at the same time, you can do stuff on the attack trigger too, like record all the enemies it touched into a dynamic buffer.
+You don’t have to record events to some separate container and attempt to sort them by entity.
+You can simply write what you need right in the processor.

 It’s thread-safe.
 It’s parallel.
 It’s magic!

 Not entirely…

-You can still shoot yourself in the foot by trying to access an entity that isn’t one of the pair’s entities.
-That includes trying to access a parent entity, which is a common use case.
-You’ll have to be smart about how you go about that problem, or just avoid it by not using `[NativeDisableParallelForRestriction]`.
-There’s a `PhysicsComponentLookup` type that will help you follow the rules when writing to components.
+You can still shoot yourself in the foot by trying to access an entity that isn’t one of the found pair’s entities.
+To stay safe, you can use `PhysicsComponentLookup`, `PhysicsBufferLookup`, and `PhysicsAspectLookup` (all implicitly assignable from the Entities package counterparts) when you need write access to entities found by FindPairs.

-But even more importantly, you must ensure that **no entity can appear twice in a participating CollisionLayer!** There is a check in place for this when safety checks are enabled.
+The only other thing you must watch for, is that **no entity can appear twice in a participating CollisionLayer!** There is a check in place for this when safety checks are enabled.
 If this rule is a problem for you, use `ScheduleSingle()` instead.

-There’s still one more awesome thing about FindPairs.
-It is a broadphase.
+Another awesome thing about FindPairs is that it is a broadphase.
 It reports AABB intersection pairs, not true collider pairs.
 Why is that a good thing?
 It means you get to choose what algorithm to follow up with.

 -   Need all the contact manifold info?
     -   Cool!